gitter-badger/CLOUD-ATLAS/README.md

 ## My own dapp Cloud.Atlas (under development), basing on the PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit, will give access to a decentralized global tile server, for free access to map tiles for your location based apps and a [Virtual Online Encyclopedia](https://worldpeaceengine.org) of a very special kind ;) splitted on the app's users devices and the blockchain.

-## The classic version (this repository) runs for 10$ a month on 200 fast CDN servers worldwide, with estimated 2 billion API requests included. (more under DEPLOYMENT AND PACKAGING)
+## The classic version (this repository) runs for 10$ a month on 200 fast CDN servers worldwide, with estimated 2 billion API requests included. (more under DEPLOYMENT AND PACKAGING) ...and you will need a tile-server or tile API provider on the long term (the actual API key is for evaluation)

 ## The coming P2P version will run faster, more reliable, more democratic ([Proof of Humanity](https://www.proofofhumanity.id/)) more privacy/data-security guaranteed by concept (even You can't see your users data, like in classic), will handle traffic peaks (like in classic), scales itself, has no bandwidth limitation, and is free...

-# WYSIWYG React Editor coming!!!
-Public Beta opens June 2021
-Check out [Clutch.io](https://clutch.io) and join the waitlist.
-I checked out around 20 WYSIWYG solutions for React and Bootstrap, all of them where either jailing you in their system or missing essential features.
-Informations are spare, because Clutch is in open beta, but if luck is on our side, you will get a full-blown coding IDE, with visual UI editor for React Apps, and live data while coding, from your self-hosted API.

 # WHY THE NON-COMMERCIAL LICENSE MODEL?
 <a href="https://cloud-atlas.org" target="_blank">Live Demo</a>